The Ultimate Guide to Building a Floating Concrete Slab

 • Step-by-Step Pouring

-• Initiate the pouring of the concrete mix into the formwork, ensuring an even distribution to prevent air pockets.
+• Start pouring the concrete mix into the formwork, spreading it evenly to avoid air pockets.

-• Employ tools such as a screed board to level the concrete with the top of the formwork and a trowel for initial smoothing.
+• Use tools like a screed board to level the concrete with the top of the formwork and a trowel for smoothing it out at first.

 Applying Acid-Washed Finish